jeinselen/VF-BlenderAutosaveRender/README.md

 The `Batch Render` interface appears in the `VF Tools` tab of any 3D view, and allows the user to select from a number of batch options.

 - `Batch Type` sets the batch rendering mode

-	- `Cameras` renders each selected camera or each camera in the selected collection
+	- `Cameras` renders the same scene for each selected camera or each camera in the selected collection
-	- `Collections` renders each child collection within the selected collection
+	- `Collections` renders the scene for each child collection within the selected collection
 		- Little bit of trivia; this is how the BCON 2023 [Production Pipelines for Interactive Platforms](https://www.youtube.com/watch?v=Uu35wS8iDJ8) presentation slides were rendered
 	- `Items` renders each selected item, or each item in the selected collection
 	- `Images` renders each image in a source folder, replacing the source of a single target Image Texture node each time
 		- `Source Folder` sets the input folder of images that should be used for batch rendering
 		- `Assign Image Node` will assign the currently selected Object > Material > Image Texture node as the target (this must be assigned before batch rendering will be enabled in this mode)

 	- If no valid selection, collection, or texture source is found, a warning will appear in the UI to indicate the issue

 - `Batch Index` this can be manually entered for testing of procedural systems, but during batch rendering will be set to the index of the current element in the batch list

 - `Batch Range`

 	- `Image` will render the current frame once for each element in the batch list
 	- `Animation` will render the entire scene frame range for each element in the batch list

 Batch render relies on the Python API to trigger each render, so Blender will freeze during processing with no updates visible (except for files being saved).
-This is a limitation of the Blender Python API and its heavy reliance on static context to operate.
+This is a limitation of the Blender Python API and the heavy reliance on static context to operate.

+Each image or sequence rendered in a batch list is treated as a separate render trigger, so variables like `{time}` and `{serial}` will be updated for each item in the list.
+The `{batch}` variable will also return the Batch Index during rendering, but more importantly the `{camera}` `{collection}` `{item}` and `{node}` variables for their respective batch types all reflect the element that's being rendered.